EILEEN GRAY

 Centimetre Rug

 Eileen Gray was an Irish architect and furniture designer who basically pioneered modern architecture and design.
-Born in 1878 (yeah, we’re going way back), she was one of the first women to really make waves in a field dominated by men.
-And not just any men—the likes of Le Corbusier and other big shots who thought they ran the show.
-Spoiler alert: Eileen was about to shake things up.
+Born in 1878 (yeah, we’re going way back), she was one of the first women to seriously make waves in a field ruled by men.
+And not just any men – we’re talking Le Corbusier and all the other heavy-hitters who thought they ran the show.
+Spoiler alert: Eileen was about to shake the table.
+Literally.

-Let’s rewind a bit.
-Eileen was born into an aristocratic family in Ireland.
-Think Downton Abbey vibes but with more sheep and rain.
-Her dad was a painter, which might explain her creative streak.
-Growing up, she split her time between Ireland and London, and eventually decided to study at the Slade School of Fine Art in London.
+Let’s rewind for a sec.
+Eileen was born into an aristocratic family in Ireland – think Downton Abbey vibes, but with more sheep and a lot more rain.
+Her dad was a painter, which probably explains her creative streak.
+She spent her early years bouncing between Ireland and London, eventually landing at the Slade School of Fine Art.
 Casual.

 Breaking into the Boys’ Club